-"[NEW MATERIAL] TARIFFS--CREDITS. --
+"TARIFFS--CREDITS.--

-- A. An applicable tariff for retail electric service by a public utility or rural electric cooperative to a customer-generator shall be based on the applicable tariff of the public utility or rural electric cooperative that is applicable to the customer-generator's customer class. - B. A public utility or rural electric cooperative shall provide a credit for net metering to a customer-generator equal to the applicable tariff of the public utility or rural electric cooperative for the customer-generator's customer class with respect to the customer-generator's production of electricity. - C. If a customer-generator's net aggregate bill from the public utility or rural electric cooperative is less than zero, a credit for net metering shall be carried over to future bills of that customer-generator until the credit balance equals zero. - D. A customer-generator shall not claim a credit .
-157273.
-1 for net metering pursuant to this section from a public utility or rural electric cooperative with respect to a clean generation source pursuant to the Public Utility Act if the customer-generator has claimed a credit for net metering from another public utility or rural electric cooperative for the same clean generation source."
+- A. An applicable tariff for electric service by a public utility or rural electric cooperative to a customer-generator shall be based on the applicable tariff of the public utility or rural electric cooperative for wholesale electric service. - B. A public utility or rural electric cooperative shall provide a credit for net metering to a customer-generator equal to the applicable tariff of the public utility or rural electric cooperative for the customer-generator's customer class with respect to the customer-generator's production of electricity. - C. If a customer-generator's net aggregate bill from the public utility or rural electric cooperative is less than zero, a credit for net metering shall be carried over to future bills of that customer-generator until the credit balance equals zero. - D. A customer-generator shall not claim a credit for net metering pursuant to this section from a public generation source pursuant to the Public Utility Act if the customer-generator has claimed a credit for net metering from another public utility or rural electric cooperative for the same clean generation source."